 More formally, we assume that agents have a \emph{type} $t$ drawn from some finite set $T$ of types.
 We can describe the entire population of agents using the pair $(T,\vec{f})$, where $\vec{f}$ is a vector of length $|T|$ and $f_t$ is the fraction with type $t$.
-For most of the paper, we consider only what we call \emph{standard agents}.
-These are agents who derive no pleasure from performing a service, and for whom money has no intrinsic value.
+In this paper, we consider only what we call \emph{standard agents}.
+These are agents who derive no pleasure from performing a service, and for whom money is valued only for its use in obtaining service.
 Thus, for a standard agent, there is no direct connection between money (measured in dollars) and utility (measured in utils).
-We can characterize the type of a standard agent by a tuple $t = (\alpha_t, \beta_t, \gamma_t, \delta_t, \rho_t, \chi_t)$, where \begin{itemize} \item $\alpha_t > 0$ reflects the cost for an agent of type $t$ to satisfy a request; \item $0 < \beta_t < 1$ is the probability that an agent of type $t$ can satisfy a request; \item $\gamma_t > \alpha_t$ is the utility that an agent of type $t$ gains for having a request satisfied; \item $0 < \delta_t < 1$ is the rate at which an agent of type $t$ discounts utility; \item $\rho_t > 0$ represents the (relative) request rate (some people want files more often than others).
+We can characterize the type of a standard agent by a tuple $t = (\alpha_t, \beta_t, \gamma_t, \delta_t, \rho_t, \chi_t)$, where \begin{itemize} \item $\alpha_t > 0$ is the undiscounted cost in utils for an agent of type $t$ to satisfy a request; \item $0 < \beta_t < 1$ is the probability that an agent of type $t$ can satisfy a request; \item $\gamma_t > \alpha_t$ is the utility that an agent of type $t$ gains for having a request satisfied; \item $0 < \delta_t < 1$ is the rate at which an agent of type $t$ discounts utility; \item $\rho_t > 0$ represents the (relative) request rate (some people want files more often than others).
 For example, if there are two types of agents with $\rho_{t_1} = 2$ and $\rho_{t_2} = 1$ then agents of the first type will make requests twice as often as agents of the second type.
 Since these request rates are relative, we can multiply them all by a constant to normalize them.
 To simplify later notation, we assume the $\rho_t$ are normalized so that $\sum_{t \in T} \rho_t f_t = 1$; \item $\chi_t > 0$ represents the (relative) likelihood of an agent to be chosen when he volunteers (some uploaders may be more popular than others).